Saket-Upadhyay/Saket-Upadhyay.github.io/_posts/2020-08-18-sstf-vault-wtireup.md

 It's actually `b.c.a.b.a()` .

-So let's go analyse all these crazy functions...
+So let's go analyze all these crazy functions...

 ### Deep Analysis and Finding Obfuscation

 ![](/assets/images/sctf/deep.jpg)
-Let's analyse all the functions, plan is simple we will go branch by branch, i.e. :
+Let's analyze all the functions, the plan is simple we will go branch by branch, i.e. :
-> first analysise function X and if it calls Y we will go and check Y and come back when it returns.
+> first analysis function X and if it calls Y we will go and check Y and come back when it returns.

 So back to our class `b.c.a.b`'s function `a()` :